addthis/addthis-jquery/README.md

 # [![addthis-jquery](http://cache.addthiscdn.com/www/160830bfaefda/style/images/wrapper/addthis-logo.svg)](https://www.addthis.com) addthis-jquery
-> Add free and Pro AddThis tools with dynamic jQuery sites.
-This jQuery plugin is smart about reacting when you add new DOM elements onto the page and helps you add AddThis tools onto page after the page has loaded.
-Requires a free [AddThis account](https://www.addthis.com/register).
+> Grow your website with audience engagement tools trusted by over 15 million sites.
+The AddThis jQuery plugin is smart about reacting when you add new DOM elements onto the page and helps you add AddThis tools onto page after the page has loaded.
+This plugin requires a free [AddThis account](https://www.addthis.com/register).

+The AddThis jQuery plugin helps you use AddThis tools on your dynamic jQuery websites.
+It has jQuery-specific functionality to:

+- Create AddThis tools elements to add onto the page whenever desired
+- Customize the share URL and title for specific AddThis tools as well as all AddThis tools
+- Change the share URL and title on an AddThis tool at any time

 ## Installation